 Our business requires significant funding, and we have not generated any material revenue.
 We currently plan to invest all available funds and future earnings, if any, in the development and growth of our business.
+Additionally, under our loan and security agreement with Oxford dated October 21, 2010, we have agreed not to pay any dividends so long as we have any outstanding obligations under the agreement.
 Therefore, we currently do not anticipate paying any cash dividends on our common stock in the foreseeable future.
-As a result, a rise in the market price of our common stock, which is uncertain and unpredictable, will be your sole source of potential gain in the foreseeable future, and you should not rely on an investment in our common stock for dividend income.
+As a result, a rise in the market price of our common stock, which is uncertain and unpredictable, will be your sole source of potential gain in the foreseeable future, and you should not rely on an investment in our common stock for dividend income